yo-ch/Inazuma/README.md

         [--filter <string>] : Only prunes messages with the specified string.

         [--pinned | -p]     : Also prunes pinned messages.
 (They are not pruned by default.)
+        [--silent | -s]     : Deletes the command and does not display results of prune.
 ```

 ```